Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The white St. George Utah Temple

 The St. George Utah Temple is the longest-operating temple of its kind in Utah.
-It is also the only temple that was completed during Brigham Young’s 30-year tenure as president of the church and is, therefore, a highly regarded church in the Mormon faith.
+It is also the only temple that was completed during Brigham Young’s 30-year tenure as president of the church.
+Therefore, it’s highly regarded in the Mormon faith.

 Today, only the Salt Lake City Temple is grander than the St. George Utah Temple.
-Visit the temple next time you’re in town to view one of the most significant places of worship in the area since the first settlers.
+Visit it the next time you’re in town to view one of the most significant places of worship in the area.

 Pioneer Park